mostudiosnz/razzil/README.md

 ## Usage

-Either use the `AppProductsManager` property wrapper (easiest and recommended) or create your own `DefaultProductsManager` actor instance and manage it.
+Either use the `AppProductsManager` property wrapper (easiest and recommended) or manage the `ProductsManager` `GlobalActor` singleton yourself.

 Using the `AppProductsManager` property wrapper: